 Question-9: Are you familiar with any scheduling software?

 Answer: Yes, I know Primavera P6 & Microsoft Project very well.
 I know little about Tilos & Asta Power Project also.
-But to me Primavera P6 is the most powerful software around although Asta Power Project has some advantage on P6.
+But to me, Primavera P6 is the most powerful software around although Asta Power Project has some advantages on P6.

 Question-10: Can you tell us about Conflict Resolution Techniques?

 Answer: I think 95% of conflicts are due to poor communication.
 I try to get the people involved Face to Face, and it resolves 80% conflicts on the spot with a win-win situation.
 I always focus on behavior, not personality.
 But if still, someone has already crossed the lines, then I always refer to project engineer or HR manager to tackle the members.